urosevic/head-footer-code/readme.txt

 == Changelog ==

 = 1.0.8.1 =
+* Enable CodeMirror code editor for HEAD and FOOTER code in plugin settings
 * Add plugin activation hook to prevent fatal errors in case of legacy WP and/or PHP
 * Improve loading security